cutaway-security/IACS_STAR_Methodology/README.md

 - [Critical infrastructure cybersecurity prioritization: A cross-sector methodology for ranking operational technology cyber scenarios and critical entities](https://www.atlanticcouncil.org/in-depth-research-reports/issue-brief/critical-infrastructure-cybersecurity-prioritization/)

-## Approach
+# Approach

 The ISA/IEC-62443-2-1 standard outlines that risk is calculated by taking the likelihood that an event will occur and scaling it with the concequences should the event be realized.
 Hence the equation **Risk = Likelihood * Consequence**.
 The assignment of the likelihood and consequence variables is the typical debate.

 Most IACS/OT likelihood calculations, sometimes referred to as frequency, take into consideration the commonly understood cases of equipment failure.
 Industrial and automation equipment have specific usage tollerances that, when calculated with known usage, can provide a measurable likelihood that the equipment will experience a problem.
 This often results in a likelihood table that uses specific time tables for an event to occur.

-- Highly Likely: will occur in the next year
+- High: will occur in the next year
-- Moderately Likely: will occur in the next 10 years
+- Moderate: will occur in the next 10 years
-- Low Likely: no history of occurance and therefore unlikely
+- Low: no history of occurance and therefore unlikely

 These typcial likelihood ratings are not applicable when considering cybersecurity and the likelihood or frequency that a threat actor will attempt to exploit a vulnerability.
 In 2008 the Federal Energy Regulatory Commission (FERC) determined that electric utilities required specific guidance to understand how to address likelihood and frequency when calculating risk.
 In [FERC Order 706 Mandatory Reliability Standards for Critical Infrastructure Protection](https://www.ferc.gov/sites/default/files/2020-04/E-2_11.pdf) the following guidance was provided: